k8svisual/vpk/README.md

 <br><br>

 Once the information is provided press the __Connect__ button to begin retrieving the k8s data.
 The cluster snapshot is created and stored in a local directory.
 The base location for all snapshots is a directory named __cluster__ within the same location where the software is installed.
-A new snapshot directory within the base 'cluster' directroy is created for each new snapshot.
+A new snapshot directory within the base 'cluster' directory is created for each new snapshot.
 The new snapshot directory will use the value provided in the __Snapshot prefix__ field along with date and time appended.

 <br>